 I recently read on another sales blog an article that discussed role-plays and their value in sales training.
-What shocked me though about the article, as well as some of the comments that followed the article, were the negative feeling many ‘sales professionals’ have toward role-playing as a means of sales training.
+What shocked me though about the article, as well as some of the comments that followed the article, was the negative feeling many ‘sales professionals’ have toward role-playing as a means of sales training.
 Frankly, my thoughts upon reading this article were:

 WHAT THE @#$@$% IS WRONG WITH YOU PEOPLE???

 Personally, I feel that role-plays are the most under-utilized, as well as the most under-appreciated, sales training tool in the entire sales industry.
-Here’s why:

 About 9 years ago I started working for a swimming pool and hot tub company.
 As a start-up business, they had hired me(I’ve since become a partner) to be their ‘store manager’, as well as their first official employee.
 I had done very little sales in my life but I was certainly excited for the challenge….at least I thought I was until the following happened:

 My boss at the time, Jim, had only been selling hot tubs a few months himself.
 He knew very little about the hot tub market and essentially gave me about 10 minutes worth of training on the fly before I was left in the store to fend for myself.
 Not knowing what to expect, on my first day of ‘flying solo’ I was soon greeted with a gentleman looking for a hot tub.
 This is a general reenactment of what came next:

 Customer (after some brief small talk): Well I’m looking for a new hot tub to replace my Hot Spring.

 Me: Oh…Ok….What’s a ‘Hot Spring’?